RakanSuliman/NodeCoin/README.md

 # nodeCoin

-nodeCoin is a cryptocurrency project designed specifically for CS210 students to implement and understand data structures and algorithms.
-It demonstrates how data structures such as doubly linked lists, heaps, and nodes can be used to create a simplified cryptocurrency system.
+nodeCoin is a cryptocurrency project for CS210 students to implement data structures and algorithms.
+It demonstrates how doubly linked lists, heaps, and nodes can be used to create a simplified cryptocurrency system.

 ## Features